cslarsen/mickey-scheme/README.md

     #; mickey> foo
     Unbound definition: foo

-But it should be available in the environment we have stored in the variable `sub-environment`.
+But it should be available in the environment stored in `sub-environment`.

     #; mickey> (environment-bindings sub-environment)
     ((foo 123))

-Let's import the `(scheme write)` library so we can call `display`, and then only the `newline` function from `(scheme base)`.
+Let's import `(scheme write)` so we can call `display`, and then only the `newline` function from `(scheme base)`.

     #; mickey> (import (scheme write))